UAVLab-SLU/DroneWorldUserStudy/study-phase.md

 - Extremely helpful - The graphical presentation of flight paths was extremely effective in helping me to better interpret the simulation results.

 - **In your opinion, how did our method of checking if the requirements were met compare to how you usually test for issues in general or specifically during simulation testing?**
-    - Only asked if they have prior CPS development.

 - **What new features or improvements could we add to the web app to make it easier and more effective for you?
 Please provide any suggestions or feedback you may have.**
     -